jonchambers/aframe-workshop/README.md

 </a-entity>
 ```

 Adding teleport capabilities requires the [teleport-controls library](https://www.npmjs.com/package/aframe-teleport-controls).
-After adding that to your html pages head tag, you can add the teleport controlls like this:
+After adding that to your html pages head tag, you can add the teleport controls like this:

 ```
 <a-entity id="cameraRig">